salido/devops-challenge/README.md

 * AWS provides free and low-cost resources for anything you may need to complete this challenge. (https://aws.amazon.com)
 * mLab provides free hosted instances of MongoDB. (https://mlab.com)
 * Heroku provides free containers for hosting apps and services. (https://www.heroku.com)
-* You are encouraged to use DevOps tools for configuration, automation, orchestration, containerization, etc.
+* You are encouraged to make use of available DevOps tools as you see fit for configuration, automation, orchestration, containerization, etc.

 ## Challenge Instructions